perscamden/asylum_diary/README.md

 Collection of my image, voice and writing.

 Fake processes and fake documents.
-But they are or are backed by the authorities, so.
-Yes, it's complicated.
+But they are or are backed by the authorities, so...

 ---
 ---